irasan/MP1-beauty-salon/README.md

 Business goals are met because:
 * contact details (phone number, email, address) of the beauty salon are stated clearly and repeatedly, which makes it easier for customers to find them and get in touch;
-* introduction of salon's team of stylists and artists, and showcase of their previous work is nicely done;
+* website showcases salon's team of stylists and artists and their previous work;
-* there is a list of available treatments and prices broken down to sections;
+* there is a separate page with lists of available treatments and prices broken down to sections;
 * social media icons shown in the footer.

 ### User Stories